Since joining the Seahawks, Carlos Dunlap is collecting sacks and helping teammates get theirs

 Unable to get much of a four-man rush, the Seahawks resorted to blitzing more than at any time in the Carroll era.
 Via Pro Football Reference, Seattle has blitzed 34% of the time this season, 10th-most in the NFL.

-But blitzing puts defensive backs in risky one-on-one situations, and Seattle has paid the price on some big plays, particularly in the 44-34 loss to Buffalo when the Seahawks allowed the most points in the Carroll era.
+But blitzing puts defensive backs in risky one-on-one situations, and Seattle has paid the price on some big plays, particularly in the 44-34 defeat at Buffalo when the Seahawks allowed the most points in the Carroll era.

 Seattle actually blitzed quite a bit more against Arizona on Thursday than in their first meeting.
 Via ESPN, the Seahawks blitzed on 34% of Murray’s 47 dropbacks.
 That compared with 8.2% in the first game.

 But Seattle seemed to do it with a bit more finesse this time.
-On one early play Seattle appeared as set to blitz, then backed off.
+On one early play Seattle appeared set to blitz, then backed off.
 As Buffalo had done against a blitz two weeks before on a key third down, Arizona threw a quick screen.
 But this time Seattle backed out of the blitz and had the play well covered.

 The Seahawks allowed only six points in the second half the previous week against the Rams, That they trailed by 10 basically the entire half made it fair to wonder if holding Los Angeles mostly in check in that half was a mirage or a sign of things to come.